 The artifacts provided in the Epic cube are divided in four categories: Equipments, creatures, utilities and mana fixers.
 The mana fixers allow the the players to get access to more mana and greater color diversity.

 The dual lands and fetch lands that are part of the Epic cube are great as mana fixer for multicolor decks.
 Also included in the cube are some of the more popular lands used as tools to create more interactions in the gameplay.

-The presence of a good pool of multicolor cards along with lands that give access to multiple colors and artifact mana fixers should provide incentive for players to draw cards in two or three colors and create more diverse decks and strategies.
+The presence of a good pool of gold cards along with lands that give access to multiple colors and artifact mana fixers should provide incentive for players to draw cards in two or three colors and create more diverse decks and strategies.